| Additional Resources |

 Encourages Core Muscle Maintenance

 - Traditional seating permits the core muscles to fully relax and become lazy.
-The semi-standing or leaning stance promoted by the RISON allows users to flex and relax the muscles of the back and core as they keep the torso stabilized during the work session.
+The semi-standing or leaning stance promoted by the RISON facilitates the flexing and relaxation of the muscles in the back and core as they keep the torso stabilized during the work session.
 This helps to maintain muscle tone in those muscle groups without overtiring them.

-- Wide Range of Seat Height Adjustment: The RISON Leaning Stool offers two ranges of height adjustment.
+- Wide Range of Seat Height Adjustment: The RISON Leaning Stool is available with two ranges of height adjustment.
 Models RLS-11113 and RLS-B-11120 (back version) adjust between 26" and 35.5".
-Model RLS-S-11130 is better suited for shorter users with an adjustment range from 22" to 29".
+Model RLS-S-11130 has an adjustment range from 22" to 29" and is better suited for shorter individuals.

-- Easily Cleaned Seat: The RISON's firm self-skinned polyurethane foam seat can easily be cleaned with virtually all common cleaning agents.
+- Easily Cleaned Seat: The firm self-skinned polyurethane foam seat on the RISON can be cleaned easily with virtually all common cleaning agents.

 - Rugged Construction: The large diameter tubular steel base is built to last for many years.
 Simplicity of design means a lower risk of failure.

-- Cushioning Gas Spring: The gas spring that provides height adjustment also serves as a shock absorber to help absorb impact as the user sits down.
+- Cushioning Gas Spring: The gas spring that provides height adjustment also serves as a shock absorber to help absorb impact when weight is brought to bear on the seat.

 - Infinite Height Adjustment: Seat height can be easily adjusted to any point within the adjustment range.
 A simple hand-activated lever (similar to the mechanism on a standard office chair) releases the lock on the gas spring lift.

-- Easy Transport Rollers: Small rollers are incorporated into the back of the base, enabling users to tilt the stool to move it between work locations.
+- Easy Transport Rollers: Small rollers are incorporated into the back of the base.
+Tilting the stool back lets the rollers contact the floor for easier movement between work locations.

 - Tilting Seat: The RISON seat can be tilted forward from 0° to 15° from the horizontal.
-Adjustment is via a locking lever which enables infinite positioning.
+Adjustment is via a locking lever that permits infinite positioning.

 |Images (Click on any thumbnail to view larger image)|